joel-quek/Georgia-Tech-OMSA/OMSA_Experience.md

 In this course, we explored four key areas: Accounting, Finance, Marketing, and Supply Chain.
 Each topic was assessed through a multiple-choice exam.

 I must admit that I didn't engage with the lecture materials or dedicate time to studying for the exams (hence I did not rate this module).
 The course primarily focused on business theories, which didn't align with my personal interests.
-Consequently, I chose to take the exams without extensive preparation, allowing me to concentrate on other modules.
+Consequently, I chose to take the exams without studying, allowing me to concentrate on other modules.

 Additionally, I was curious about the necessity of purchasing the Harvard Supply Chain Simulation for the course.